n8n-io/n8n-docs/docs/example/weather.md

 # Weather

-Example to show how to remove Keys in a JSON
+Example for a Webhook and reply with the Weather in the City

 ![Workflow Example](/_images/example/weather.png)